Who we are

 AI sees the first set.
 It misses the second.
 We have seen this failure from the inside, across refining, chemicals, metals, and automotive.
 Closing that gap is the work.
 If you have seen it in your operation, we want to hear about it →

-Operating knowledge from turnarounds, control rooms, and PSM-covered processes.
 Which instruments to trust, where the SOP runs out, and how regulatory limits actually shape throughput.

-End-to-end operations, process design through continuous production.
 The furnace conditions the design didn’t anticipate, and the QC calls made before the lab confirms them.

-OEM and heavy equipment scale, concept through manufacturing release.
-Where programs break: NVH that surfaces at integration, and launch decisions that live between engineering release and what the line can actually build.
+NVH that surfaces at integration, and launch decisions that live between engineering release and what the line can actually build.

-Battery materials recovery, concept through commercial production.
 The gap between what works in the lab and what holds up at full scale.
 And the decisions that can’t be undone.

-Capital markets and private equity across energy, manufacturing, aviation, and logistics.
-Where models get it wrong: throughput an operation can’t sustain, and risk that lives in the shift change, not the balance sheet.
+Throughput an operation can’t sustain, and risk that lives in the shift change, not the balance sheet.

-PhD research in safety-critical processor architectures.
 What it takes to run AI reliably when someone is trying to break it: anomaly detection for ICS, audit trails that survive a breach, fault-tolerant compute.

 If you’re closing this gap in operations, we’d like to hear how.